jekyllgrim/ZScript_Basics/17_HUD_and_statusbar.md

 void DrawInventoryIcon(Inventory item, Vector2 pos, int flags = 0, double alpha = 1.0, Vector2 boxsize = (-1, -1), Vector2 scale = (1.,1.))
 ```

-This function is largely similar to `DrawImage()` but instead it draws the inventory icon defined in a specific `Inventory` class (retrieving it from the item's `Inventory.Icon` property).
-You need to pass a pointer to an inventory item to make it work, e.g.:
+This function is largely similar to `DrawImage()` but instead it takes a pointer to a specific `Inventory` class instance and obtains its icon.
+If the icon can't be found, it'll automatically try to obtain its Spawn state sprite, and it can optionally read Ready or Fire state sprites (which can be used for weapons), e.g.:

 ```csharp
 let arm = CPlayer.mo.FindInventory("BasicArmor"); //a pointer to the class that handles armor